-A Child's Life in 1918 (3rd-5th grades; 9:00-1:30)
+A Child's Life in 1918 (3rd - 5th grades; 9:00 -1:30)

-This active field trip offers students a glimpse of children's lives in North Alabama in 1918 through a variety of tours and activities.
+This active field trip offers students a glimpse of the lives of children in North Alabama in 1918.
 Students spend half their day exploring our Historic Park and half their day in our Rosenwald Schoolhouse.
 In the Historic Park, students learn about chores and leisure activities of early 20th century farmers.
 In the schoolhouse, students experience education of the past through grade-appropriate lessons in reading, arithmetic, spelling, and penmanship.
-Suitable for up to 128 students per day divided into a maximum of four classes.
+Suitable for up to 124 students per day divided into a maximum of four classes.

-Outreach Education Programs
+Outreach Educational Programs